icerpc/icerpc-docs/pages/slice/encoding/operation-arguments.md

 Unlike the encoding of tagged fields in classes, the encoding of tagged arguments does not end with the tag end marker.
 {% /slice1 %}

-{% slice2 %}
-The payload of an outgoing request carries the arguments of the operation encoded as a [segment][segment].
+{% slice2 %} The payload of an outgoing request carries the arguments of the operation encoded as a [segment].
 The body of this segment corresponds to a virtual [struct](constructed-types#struct) with a field for each non-stream operation parameter, in the same order.

 Tagged parameters are mapped to tagged fields in the virtual struct.